sudheerchekka/epic-fhir-kitchensink/README.md

-# Patient overdue immunization outreach
+# Patient outreach for overdue immunizations

 The goal of this repo is to demonstrate processing patient immunization data from Epic sandbox (open.epic.com) to create SMS outreach to patients with overdue immunizations.